 Now we have a sportier EZ with slicey ends.
 Great, except the EZ doesn’t bounce, and these days all river playboats bounce.
 So WaveSport incorporated bounce from the ZG hull for big aerial moves.
 The EZG is also lighter (they’ve replaced the adjustable foot outfitting with a foam block) and the back band is WaveSport’s best yet.

-From small to large, the EZG fits paddlers of all sizes
+Fits paddlers of all sizes

 WaveSport also got the sizing right for the EZGs.
 The 42 is truly low enough volume for smaller paddlers to toss around, whereas the Siren really wasn’t.
 The mid-sized 50 fits a 170-pound six-footer comfortably, and beyond that there’s still the 60.

-The WaveSport EZG is ready to serve
+The WaveSport EZG is ready to run

 Launch the EZG into a river and you have a refreshing summertime treat—a boat that not only bounces but surfs, cartwheels and plays eddylines like the sweet sound of a steel drum.
 Think of the blended WaveSport EZG not as a river runner, but as the all-river playboat.